terasakisatoshi/PPN.jl/README.md

 Enjoy.

-# Tips

-- You should have skipped above procedure by Pkg.instantiate()

 # Credits

-- Base implementation namely Pre-trained model, Python scripts under `src/pyppn/*.py` and post-processing code are taken/referred from [Idein/chainer-pose-proposal-net](https://github.com/Idein/chainer-pose-proposal-net) under the terms of the [license](https://github.com/Idein/chainer-pose-proposal-net/blob/master/LICENSE)
+- Base implementation namely Pre-trained model, Python scripts under `src/pyppn/*.py` and post-processing code are taken/referred from [Idein/chainer-pose-proposal-net](https://github.com/Idein/chainer-pose-proposal-net) under the terms of the [license](https://github.com/Idein/chainer-pose-proposal-net/blob/master/LICENSE).
 - NMS algorithm is partially taken from ChainerCV project.
 - Demo script that takes image from camera and visualize its result is taken from VideoIO.jl.
 See [function play](https://github.com/JuliaIO/VideoIO.jl/blob/master/src/VideoIO.jl) for more detail.
 - Constructing neural network techniquie is taken from Chainer and Flux.
-- Some image processing utils can be refered from Images.jl
+- Some image processing utils can be refered from Images.jl.